davidbanham/GmailFavicons/readme.md

 -------------------

 dotjs to the rescue!
-Go grab the dotjs project.
-It's available for a bunch of browsers.
+Go grab the dotjs project. https://github.com/defunkt/dotjs

+It's also available for Firefox - https://github.com/rlr/dotjs-addon - and Safari - https://github.com/wfarr/dotjs.safariextension

 Now shove this file, mail.google.com.js in your .js folder and configure it.
 All the instructions are in comments in the file itself.
 There aren't many of them!